degima-bot/test.20250618/README.md

 # Next.js Docker Setup

-This repository contains a `Dockerfile` for running a Next.js application.
+This repository contains a minimal Next.js application and a `Dockerfile` for building and running it.

 ## Build the image